Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well could do 4.64 Kms walking, journaling, drank 3 Ltrs of water, 3 minitues of meditation, 10 minitues of yoga, read few pages (from Chapter 2) of Atomic Habits book.
 From today onwards I decided to build programmer's mindset.
 I really enjoyed the day with coding.

 **Link(s) to work**: [Functions Problems](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/functions)

+### Day 3: Sunday, April 30, 2023

+**Today's Progress**: Solved 8 Function problems in C++.

+**Thoughts**: Well, today I couldn't do anything extra productive.
+But one thing I realised is that I didn't procrastinate coding today; in fact, I enjoyed coding today in a holiday mood.
+I really love programming.
+I learned one thing today: "Every moment of life is important", so live every moment to the fullest.

+**Link(s) to work**: [Functions Problems](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/functions)